Sinacam/interface/README.md

 ## Well-definedness

-Invokes no undefined behaviour that I am aware of (including arcane pointer rules).
+Invokes no undefined behaviour that I am aware of.

 ## Anonymous type